sdeering/cleverstack-angular-seed/README.md

 These are the main features provided by this front-end development workflow:

-* **Development Server** - Live Reload, jsHint, COMPASS compilation
+* **Development Server** - Live Reload with jsHint, COMPASS, SASS support
-* **Unit Testing Server**- Single run and fully automated using Karma & Mocha and generate code Coverage reports.
+* **Unit Testing Server** - Run fully automated unit tests with Karma and Jasmine support.
-* **e2e Testing Server** - Single run and fully automated using Selenuim WebDriver & AngularJS Protractor Framework
+* **E2E Testing Server** - Run fully automated E2E tests with Selenuim WebDriver & Protractor.
+* **Browserless Testing** - Perform tests without using a browser with PhantomJS.
+* **Code Coverage Reports** - Generate code coverage reports to see what code needs tests written.
-* **API Documentation Server** - AngularJS API Documentation using Docular.
+* **API Documentation Server** - Generate AngularJS API documentation with Docular.
-* **Production Preview Server** - Quick viewing of your latest production build.
+* **Production Preview Server** - Quickly view your latest production build.

+### Coming soon

+* LESS, CoffeeScript support.
+* Mocha support.
+* More configurations to your default development server.

 It uses the following web technologies: